pubnub/pubnub-mcp-server/resources/sdk_docs/dart_channel-groups.md

 ## List channels in a channel group

-##### Requires Stream Controller add-on
-Enable the Stream Controller add-on for your key in the Admin Portal.
+Requires Stream Controller add-on enabled for your key in the Admin Portal.

 Lists all channels in a channel group.

 ### Method(s)

-Use the following method in the Dart SDK:

 ```
 `1pubnub.channelGroups.listChannels(